A Windy & Warm Sunday Ahead

 TODAY: Warm sunshine.
 Windy.
 High: 81°.
 Wind: S 15-25+ mph.

-TONIGHT: Increasing cloudiness with a chance for showers and isolated thunderstorms.
+TONIGHT: Increasing cloudiness with a chance for showers and isolated thunderstorms, mainly this evening.
 High: 66°.
 Wind: S 15-25+ mph.

 MONDAY: Mostly cloudy, breezy and warm with a chance for showers, mainly afternoon.
 High: 77°.
 Wind: S 10-20+ mph.